icedpygui/iced_divider/README.md

 ## Easy to Use

-* Using a stack, place the dividers(s) over your containers.
+* Using a stack, place the divider over your containers.
 * Use the value of the divider to place the handle over the edge of the container.
 * Resize the containers using the return message when the handle is moved.
 * The message routine is simple, see examples, and is esssentially the same for all situations.